 In conventional fishing, the reel plays an active role in casting and retrieving the bait or lure.
-In fly fishing, the reel normally spends most of its day simply as a place to store excess line.
-With that said, the reel is still important and can be extremely important if you're targeting large, powerful species that require a stout drag system and strong design.
-What key features and functions help make up the average fly reel?
+However, in fly fishing, the reel normally spends most of its day simply as a place to store excess line.
+With that said, the reel is still important and can be extremely important if you're targeting large, powerful species that pull a lot of line.
+So what key features and functions help make up the average fly reel?
 Scroll down to find out!

 Today's fly reel frames and spools are typically die-cast or machined from aluminum.
-Die-cast reels are formed out of a mold filled with molten metal, while machined reels are carved from a solid hunk of aluminum for added strength and precision.
-Machined reels can command extreme prices, however many affordable machined reels do exist.
+Die-cast reels are formed from a mold filled with molten metal, while machined reels are cut from a solid chunk of aluminum for added strength and precision.
+Machined reels can command extreme prices; however, many affordable machined reels do exist.

 Reel spools and frames are usually ported.
 Basically, this means they are designed with lots of holes and openings everywhere.
-One big benefit here is reducing the reel's overall weight.
+One significant benefit here is reducing the reel's overall weight.

 The core of the spool is called the arbor.
-Fly reel spools are made with standard (thinnest), medium, or large-diameter arbors.
-Large-arbor reels are known for being able to retrieve line quickly since the spool core is very wide in diameter.
+Fly reel spools are made with standard (the narrowest), medium, or large-diameter arbors.
+Large-arbor reels are known for rapid retrieves since they have a larger diameter spool and spool core.

-Two common types of drag systems can be found in fly reels.
+Fly reels usually have one of two types of drag systems.
 The first is the simple click-pawl system.
-This drag uses a small piece of metal (aka a "pawl") that clicks against a small gear on the inside of the spool to produce the necessary drag resistance.
-This drag system is dependable and produces that classic loud clicking sound that some anglers love, but it typically offers little to no drag adjustment.
-It is most often used on certain reels built to handle light to medium-duty freshwater fishing for species like trout, steelhead, and salmon.
+This drag uses a piece of metal (aka a "pawl") that clicks against a small gear inside the spool to produce the necessary drag resistance.
+This drag system is dependable and has that classic loud clicking sound that some anglers love, but it typically offers little to no drag adjustment.
+Click drags are often used on certain reels built to handle light to medium-duty freshwater fishing.

 Some type of disc-drag system is the most popular for pure versatility and performance.
-With this setup, friction between discs (commonly cork or synthetic) apply the necessary stopping forces.
-Disc-drags can be open to the elements or partially or fully sealed inside a housing to keep out water and grit.
-They are known to offer smooth operation, a broad range of tension settings, and are easily adjusted by an outer drag knob.
+With this setup, friction between discs (commonly cork or synthetic) applies the necessary stopping force.
+Disc drags can be open to the elements or partially or fully sealed inside a housing to keep out water and grit.
+They are known to offer smooth operation, a broad range of tension settings, and adjust easily by an outer drag knob.

 Startup inertia is something you'll often hear relating to drag system performance.
-This term describes the force needed to initially pull line off the spool.
-A drag with low startup inertia is desireable because the drag will engage smoothly and without any noticeable "stick" or hesitation.
+This term describes the force needed to pull the line off the spool initially.
+A drag with low startup inertia is desirable because the drag will engage smoothly and without any noticeable "stick" or hesitation.

 Line Rating/Backing Capacity

-Fly reels are rated to hold specific line weights along with a certain amount of backing appropriate for the targeted species.
-For instance, a reel rated for a 5-weight line may only hold 100-yards of backing which is perfect for trout and other smaller fish a 5-weight is normally used for.
-In contrast, a big saltwater reel may hold a 12-weight fly line plus 300+ yards of backing which is appropriate for large species like tarpon and tuna that take extremely long runs.
+Fly reels are rated to hold specific line weights and a certain amount of backing appropriate for the targeted species.
+For instance, a reel rated for a 5-weight line may only hold 100 yards of backing, which is perfect for trout and other smaller fish a 5 weight is typically used for.
+In contrast, a big saltwater reel may hold a 12-weight fly line plus 300+ yards of backing, which is appropriate for large species like tarpon and tuna that take extremely long runs.